Thomas Ravenel Gets A Second Extension On His Plea Deal

 The judge also fined Ravenel $221,323.69 and additionally required him to reimburse the state for over $28,000 because they had to hold a special session of the legislature to choose his successor.

-Ravenel was able to parlay his “bad boy” image into a role on the Bravo series Southern Charm, but was dispatched after his September arrest.
+Ravenel was able to parlay his “bad boy” image into a role on the Bravo series Southern Charm but was dispatched after his September arrest.
 His next court date is in June, according to The Inquisitr, where he will meet with his former partner, Kathryn Dennis, to hash out their custody arrangements for their two minor children.